-One of the easiest ways to increase MRR in your startup is to increase prices; however, this is not a decision to be taken lightly.
+One of the easiest ways to increase MRR after Custom MVP Development is to increase prices; however, this is not a decision to be taken lightly.
 Do it at the wrong time or raise prices by too much, and you’ll see customers walk away.

 Cobloom wrote a fascinating article about SaaS companies not spending enough time on their pricing strategies (the average time is six hours) and how they can get away with doubling their costs.
 Their logic is that low-value customers won’t justify a rise in prices, but high-value customers, the ones you want to stick around, will.

 The average revenue per user (ARPU) is one of the metrics you use to calculate MRR and is an excellent way to see how much customers are willing to spend on your product.
 For example, if your ARPU is $25, it means the majority of your customers are happy to spend at least that with your business.